Berkshire Driving School - Minibus Test

 What is a Minibus?

 This is a small bus with 10 to 17 seats (including the driver).
 If you need to pass the minibus test you must firstly get a provisional vocational driving licence.
-Drivers with an LGV driving licence will find group D provisional entitlement on the paper part of their licence.
+Drivers with an LGV driving licence will find group D provisional entitlement on their licence.

 Minibus Training for School Staff